 The vast majority of electric bike parts are made in China, and most of the type that are exported to North America are made around the city of Shenzhen (near Hong Kong in a special business zone), and also around the large port city of Shanghai.
 One of the biggest manufacturers of E-bikes in the world is Geoby.
 Part of the reason you may not have heard of them, is that the majority of their products are sold to wholesalers who brand them as their own.

 In the past, this allowed Geoby to concentrate on making E-bikes and growing, and also letting the middle-men handle the complex distribution network that was spread across 20 languages and very diverse cultures that are sometimes hard to understand.

-Recently Geoby has begun cutting out the middle-man…and selling E-bikes in the US under their own name, which is what interested me enough to begin researching them.
+Recently Geoby has begun cutting out the middle-man…and selling E-bikes in North America under their own name, which is what interested me enough to begin researching them.

 It is not hard to find 2,000 E-bike exporters based in China (on Alibaba.com and Aliexpress.com) who will happily sell you 100 E-bikes at wholesale prices that are shipped in a steel container to the US under their brand name.
 However, the majority of them are actually ordered from a large manufacturer like Geoby and then shipped to you, with the middle-man marking it up a few percent for their “customer service” and marketing savvy.
 This explains why you can find the same exact frame from a variety of suppliers.

 Below is a pic of a frame style that is becoming very common among generic China-bike retailers.
 You can specify front or rear hub-motor, large or small hub-motor, battery size and type, disc or V-brake, etc. It would be very hard to compete on price with a high-volume E-bike maker.

 Professional bicycle mechanics who prefer to retail high-quality bicycles from globally-recognized name brands sometimes refer to these as BSO’s …meaning Bicycle Shaped Objects.